ANR2ME/adhoctousb-guide/README.md

 # Part A: Setting Up the PC

 ## Step 1 - Microsoft Loopback Adapter
-First we'll install the Loopback Adapter used by the Bridge.
+First we'll install the Loopback Adapter used by adhoctousb's Bridge program.

   1. Press the Windows button and R at the same time or search for `run` in the start menu in this menu type `hdwwiz`.